jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 Please see full analysis: https://portal.checkpoint.com/Dashboard/SourceGuard#/scan/image/35cad561b8968f02ac5a2eabcderdfdkfndkfndk
 ```

-**CONGRATULATIONS!!!** You've successfully integrated CloudGuard SHIFTLEFT into CICD pipeline on AWS!
+**CONGRATULATIONS!!!** You've successfully integrated CloudGuard SHIFTLEFT with on AWS CodeBuild!

-## What else you can do (Not covered in detail in this tutorial)

-### Integrate with CodePipeline
+## Integrate with AWS CodePipeline

+If you want to take a step further, and integrate SHIFTLEFT with AWS CodePipeline, you can do so easily.
 You can create a CodePipeline, using your CodeCommit repo as source and Codebuild in the build stage (use the Codebuild project that you've created.).
-So every time you make changes to the docker source files in CodeCommit repo, a pipeline execution in CodePipeline will be started, running a revision through every stage and action in the pipeline.
-And in build stage of the pipeline, SHIFTLEFT will be triggered to scan the docker image.
-In this way, a SHIFTLEFT assessment is triggered every time your docker image is updated at the source, and you can fully integrate SHIFTLEFT into your CICD pipeline on AWS!
+So every time you make changes to the docker image source files in CodeCommit repo, a pipeline execution in CodePipeline will be started, running a revision through every stage and action in the pipeline.
+While in build stage of the pipeline, SHIFTLEFT will be triggered to scan the docker image.
+In this way, a SHIFTLEFT assessment is triggered every time a new docker image is built, and you can fully integrate SHIFTLEFT into your CICD pipeline on AWS!

 An easy and quick way to create a CodePipeline is using AWS CLI.
-You can download [my-codepipeline.json](my-codepipeline.json) from this Github repo, update the JSON file with your own values, and execute the following.
+You can download [my-codepipeline.json](my-codepipeline.json) from this Github repo which is a sample CodePipeline JSON file I've created for this lab.
+You can update the JSON file with your own values, and execute the following CLI.

 ```bash
 aws codepipeline create-pipeline --cli-input-json file://my-codepipeline.json
 ```
+This will basically create a CodePipeline!

 ![header image](img/shiftleft-codepipeline.png)

----
+Once the CodePipeline is set up, you can observe events in each stage of pipeline execution once it's started.
+You can also start the pipeline execution by making changes to the source code in the CodeCommit repo (followed by committing the code using git commands).
+Only this time, your docker image will be scanned for vulnerabilities by CloudGuard SHIFTLEFT every time a new docker image is built.

 Happy DevSecOps-ing! \
 Jayden Aung

 ---
 ## Issues

 1. One of the issues you might probably encounter in Build is the build stage might fail due to IAM insufficient permissions.
-Ensure that the IAM role has the sufficient permissions attached to it
+Ensure that **the CodeBuild IAM role** has the sufficient permissions attached to it.

 ![header image](img/cloudguard.png)